Constituency Structure over Eojeol in Korean Treebanks: Eojeol and constituency in Korean

 This mismatch directly affects treebank conversion, cross-resource alignment, and comparative evaluation.
 Metrics and analyses that presuppose a shared notion of terminal units no longer operate over a stable domain when constituency and dependency representations are defined over incompatible granularities.
 Apparent syntactic discrepancies may therefore arise not from structural divergence, but from representational decisions concerning the exposure of morphemes.

-It is important to emphasize that this critique is not directed at morpheme-level annotation itself.
+The critique is thus not directed at morpheme-level annotation itself.
 Morphological segmentation and detailed part-of-speech information are indispensable for Korean and should be retained.
-The issue is specifically the use of morphemes as constituency terminals.
-By assigning morphological structure a constitutive role in phrase structure, morpheme-based terminals blur the boundary between syntax and morphology and undermine both interpretability and cross-resource compatibility.
+The issue is specifically the use of morphemes as constituency terminals {when the goal is to define a surface-form constituency backbone aligned with eojeol-based dependency resources}.
 This motivates a representational stance in which constituency is defined over eojeol, while morphological information is preserved in a separate, explicitly non-constituent layer.